-- a bank may hold money on deposit in a customer's bank account - a fund manager or stockbroker may hold money on behalf of a customer as a trustee - an insurance broker may hold premiums paid by policyholders before passing them onto an insurer - a lawyer or accountant may hold money on behalf of a client, often in a separate client bank account where the interest earned is for the client's benefit.
+- a bank may hold money on deposit in a customer's bank account - a fund manager or stockbroker may hold money on behalf of a customer as a trustee - an insurance broker may hold premiums paid by policyholders before passing them on to an insurer - a lawyer or accountant may hold money on behalf of a client, often in a separate client bank account where the interest earned is for the client's benefit.

 These arrangements are often subject to regulation as well as industry custom and practice.
-Because of the variety of arrangements it is not possible to provide a uniform answer to the question of whether client money should be recognised as an asset.
-The contractual terms and conditions and economic substance of each arrangement must therefore be analysed to determine whether or not the client money is a financial asset of the reporting entity as defined in MFRS 132.
+Because of the variety of arrangements, it is not possible to provide a uniform answer to the question of whether client money should be recognised as an asset.
+Although the answer may be obvious in some circumstances, this will not always be so.
+Where uncertainty exists, the contractual terms and conditions and economic substance of each arrangement must therefore be analysed to determine first of all whether the client money is a financial asset of the reporting entity.